rohan-varma/rohan-varma.github.io/guide_finance.md

 Checklist for every couple of months:
-- You're likely paying more than you need to for some bills: cable,
+- You're likely paying more than you need to for some bills: cable, internet, etc. Make sure that you're not.
+- Negotiate insurance rates, or look for other insurance providers who can improve your rates
+- Ensure that you are using the best credit card for your needs
+- Call to increase your credit limit, thereby improving your credit score by decreasing your credit utilization